-Genny Konz - IR: Hello, and welcome to our third quarter 2013 financial results conference call.
-On the call today are Eric Lefkofsky, CEO; and Jason Child, CFO.
+Genny Konz - IR: Hello, and welcome to our fourth quarter and full year 2013 financial results conference call.
+On the call today are Eric Lefkofsky, our CEO; and Jason Child, CFO.
 Kal Raman, our COO will be available for questions during the Q&A portion of the call.

-Following discussion and responses to your questions reflect management's views as of today November 7, 2013 only and will include forward-looking statements.
+The following discussion and responses to your questions reflect management's views as of today, February 20, 2014, only and will include forward-looking statements.
 Actual results may differ materially.
-Additional information about factors that could potentially impact our financial results is included in today's press release and in our filings with the SEC including our Form 10-Q. Groupon encourages investors to use its Investor Relations website as a way of easily finding information about the Company.
-Groupon promptly makes available on its website free of charge reports that the Company files or furnishes with the SEC, corporate governance information and forward press releases and social media posting.
+Additional information about factors that could potentially impact our financial results is included in today's press release and in our filings with the SEC, including our Form 10-K.